leao-nardo/minimal-linux-isos/README.md

 # minimal-linux-isos
-some debian  based antix /mx linux reduced in size, trimmed down . from the official's and from some specific toolset made .  posting here for my archival for posterior use and for anyone to use and improve
+some debian  based antix /mx linux reduced in size, trimmed down . from the official's and from some specific toolset made .  posting here for my archival for posterior use and for anyone to use and improve. and by improve i mean , what i 'm trying/asking when making these is not what  i can put but what can i remove and still keep the isso useable.

 i will post in releases explaining what is removed from every iso. i trimmed down those iso , by removing themes ,  icons , background images , things that are not necessary.